Salim Ali Salam: Opponent of the French Mandate

 With the departure of the Ottoman governor, an Arab government in Beirut was announced.
 Samir Kassir observes that, while it was headed by Umar Da'uq, Salam remained the strong man who "presided over the ceremony at which the Arab colors were raised at the Sérail, on 6 October, before proceeding to the Shuwayfat Plain south of the city to welcome Shukri Ayubi, whom Faysal had named governor general of Beirut and Mount Lebanon.
 Receiving Ayubi the next day at his home in Musaytbeh, Salam requested that his friend Habib Pasha al-Saad, president of the dissolved administrative council of the Mutasarrifate, be allowed to serve as the governor of Mount Lebanon.
-Saad took an oath of allegiance to Faysal during an investiture ceremony that took place later the same day at the seraglio in Baabda before the hoisting of the Arab colors there."
+Saad took an oath of allegiance to Faysal during an investiture ceremony that took place later the same day at the Seraglio of Baabda before the hoisting of the Arab colors there."
 But on 10 October, the French army entered the city of Beirut, assumed control of the government, and took down the Arab flag.

 As an outspoken opponent of the French mandate, Salam was arrested twice: once in 1919 when he was imprisoned for 4 months, and a second time in 1922, when he was sent into exile to the village of Douma in northern Lebanon for 5 months.

 He organized two popular assemblies, "The Conferences of the Coast and the Four Districts" (Mu'tamarat Al-Sahel), in November 1933 and March 1936, denouncing French rule and calling for independence and Arab unity.